 Conflict-of-interest statement: Personeni N has received lecture fees from AbbVie and Gilead, and travel expenses from ArQule.
 Rimassa L has received consulting fees from Lilly, Bayer, Sirtex Medical, ArQule, Exelixis, Ipsen, Celgene, and Eisai, lecture fees from AstraZeneca, AbbVie, Gilead, and Roche, and travel expenses from ArQule and Ipsen.
 Pressiani T and Bozzarelli S have declared no conflict of interests.
 The authors have no other relevant affiliations or financial involvement with any organization or entity with a financial interest in or financial conflict with the subject matter or materials discussed in the manuscript apart from those disclosed.
 No writing assistance was utilized in the production of this manuscript.

-Open-Access: This is an open-access article that was selected by an in-house editor and fully peer-reviewed by external reviewers.
+Open-access: This is an open-access article that was selected by an in-house editor and fully peer-reviewed by external reviewers.
 It is distributed in accordance with the Creative Commons Attribution Non Commercial (CC BY-NC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
 See: http://creativecommons.org/licenses/by-nc/4.0/

-Manuscript source: Invited Manuscript
+Manuscript source: Invited manuscript

 Corresponding author: Lorenza Rimassa, MD, Adjunct Professor, Medical Oncology and Hematology Unit, Humanitas Cancer Center, Humanitas Clinical and Research Center, IRCCS, via Manzoni 56, Rozzano 20089, Milan, Italy. lorenza.rimassa@cancercenter.humanitas.it